 How Will Molnupiravir Help Millions Globally?

 Molnupiravir could also reduce the expense around COVID-19 treatment and break the accessibility barriers experienced in many parts globally.
 In any case, people have had to contend with expensive infusion therapies that are not available to everyone due to cost, expertise, storage constraints.
-However, a newly disclosed voluntary license agreement with generic drug manufacturers will see low- and middle-income countries access molnupiravir more readily and at an affordable price.
+A newly disclosed voluntary license agreement with generic drug manufacturers will see low- and middle-income countries access molnupiravir more readily and at an affordable price.
 The move makes the prospects of managing the COVID-19 pandemic even better for all across the world.

 Despite its potential, molnupiravir has not received FDA approval for use in COVID-19 treatment.
 However, Merck and Ridgeback Biotherapeutics, its partner, have expressed their intent to seek U.S. emergency use authorization and apply for similar regulatory approvals elsewhere.
 For now, the world will have to wait and see how this plays out.